 4. Consider where you place the bunk bed

+You should never place your bunk bed in a position that could pose a risk to your children.
 It’s especially important that you don’t place a bunk bed near a window or within two metres of a light fitting.

 5. Always install the guard rail

 Regardless of whether you’ll be positioning a bunk bed up against a wall or not, you should always install the guard rail.
 When against a wall, there will still be a gap between the wall and the bed, therefore a rail is 100% necessary.